ericschmid-uchicago/AutoDiff/README.md

 ## Future Enhancements

-- Support for higher-order derivatives in forward mode
+- Support for higher-order derivatives in forward mode using tensor algebra
 - Vector and matrix operations for multivariate differentiation
 - Integration with numerical optimization algorithms
 - Performance optimizations for large-scale computations